 First there's Nosferatu, the progenitor of the vampire movies.
 The Last Laugh is a crushing tragedy about a man losing everything.
 Faust is a morality tale that's just as terrifying as anything in Nosferatu.
 And, perhaps his crowning achievement, Sunrise: A Song of Two Humans shared the very first Best Picture award.
 For many, myself included, Sunrise is the pinnacle of silent filmmaking.

 A defining characteristic of David Fincher's directing style is his attention to detail.
 Everything we see on-screen is calculated, as is his camera movement and editing.
-He specializes in crime thrillers like Se7en and Zodiac with an occasional detour into straightforward dramas like The Curious Case of Benjamin Button or The Social Network.
+He specializes in crime thrillers like Se7en and Zodiac with an occasional detour into straightforward dramas like The Curious Case of Benjamin Button.

 While Hollywood spent decades trying to perfect "invisible filmmaking," Jean-Luc Godard made it his personal mission to blow it all up.
 Like the Russians of the '20s using Soviet Montage for propaganda, Godard used his medium to shake things up.
 For him, "film as entertainment" is not just boring, it's offensive.